20 Jun 5 Yoga Poses for Back Pain

 What should you do now?

 - Check in with your glutes daily.
 Once that’s easy, it’s time to challenge them with some load.

 - Do these five yoga poses for back pain at the start and/or end of each day, and see what differences you notice

 - Set little reminders throughout the day to get up, sit up straight, elongate your spine, pull your shoulders back, squeeze your glutes, stretch, or whatever works for you!

 Now let’s be honest, there’s definitely more than two solutions to help you manage your back pain.
 There’s probably hundreds!
 But increasing your bodies neuromuscular connections and lengthening out the myofascia is a great place to start!

 Your body is unique, so your pain management should also be unique to you.
 If your pain experience persists longer than expected and you need assistance with an exercise program or becoming more active, an Exercise Physiologist can help.
 Exercise Physiologists are tertiary trained in exercise prescription for chronic conditions specific to each individuals needs.

-Jacinta Brinsley is an Accredited Exercise Physiologist at iNform Health and Fitness Solutions, and is currently completing a PHD on Mental Health.
+Written by Jacinta Brinsley.
+Jacinta is an Accredited Exercise Physiologist at iNform Health and Fitness Solutions, and is currently completing a PHD on Mental Health.